simonkrogmann/satexplorer/ogdf_installation/README.md

-# How to install OGDF
+# How to install OGDF with our patches

 ## Method 1: Use `PKGBUILD` in Arch Linux